What is Melanoma?

 Early stages of melanoma are confined to the epidermis (in-situ, stage 0) or less than 2mm thick (stage 1) and have not spread.
 Stage III and IV are more advanced stages of melanoma where it has become metastatic and spread to either the lymph nodes or other parts of the body (lungs, liver, brain or bones.).
 Advanced stage melanoma spreads through the body via the lymphatic system, or travels through the blood system.
 When this happens, small cells of the original melanoma circulate throughout the body and attach themselves to other parts of the body.
 Then they start to multiply.
 The cancer is then said to be metastatic.

-Patients diagnosed with melanoma will need to have the melanoma surgically removed.
+Patients diagnosed with melanoma will need to have the melanoma surgically removed with a safety margin.
 Some stage I and II patients might also need a lymph node biopsy to determine whether there has been spread of the disease to a nearby lymph node.

 Those with advanced melanoma have very different experiences.
 Treatment is multifaceted and some elements can have side-effects.
 There are several therapies for the treatment of advanced melanoma including surgery, radiation therapy, immunotherapies and chemotherapy.
 New drugs are now emerging which are showing very promising results.